Applications Open: Minerva Prize PGR Colloquium

 How to apply:

-Email a short abstract for your talk (maximum 1 page of A4) to email@example.com, as well as your institution, a contact e-mail address and where you are in your PhD.
+Email a short abstract for your talk (maximum 1 page of A4) to firstname.lastname@example.org, as well as your institution, a contact e-mail address and where you are in your PhD.
 To apply, you must be a PhD student who is yet to graduate and be able to align your research to research carried out in Exeter.
 Students who are part of the CDT are not eligible.
-Submission deadline is the 28th August.
+The submission deadline is the 28th August.
 We aim to announce the winner on the 4th September.